boufadenasma-dev/ibm-data-science-notebooks/README.md

 # ibm-data-science-notebooks
-Mes notebooks de la formation IBM Data Science sur Coursera
+My notebooks from the IBM Data Science training on Coursera

-## 📚 Modules suivis
+## 📚 Modules
 - What is Data Science?
 - Tools for Data Science
 - Data Science Methodology